Sociology Index

 From Manu to Kautilya" Vol I & II, Year - 1990, Nagpur University, India

-The Human Polity The Human Polity (Paperback) by Kay Lawson - "As in previous editions, the coverage . . . is unsurpassed in the peer literature. . .
+The Human Polity by Kay Lawson - As in previous editions, the coverage . . . is unsurpassed in the peer literature. . .
 I found myself learning much from the authors treatment. . .The author takes obvious pride in her book and documents it extremely well.
-I also like the interweaving of academic literature with popular accounts" --This text refers to the Paperback edition.
+I also like the interweaving of academic literature with popular accounts.

-This brief version of The Human Polity offers the same personal, engaging introduction to political science in a shorter format—ideal for professors interested in incorporating outside readings into their course.
+This brief version of The Human Polity offers the same personal, engaging introduction to political science in a shorter format ideal for professors interested in incorporating outside readings into their course.